Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 If you're not seeing the label policy setting behavior that you expect for a user or group, check the order of the sensitivity label policies.
 You might need to move a policy down.

 ![](img/20230607-030710.png)

+The label policy at the bottom has the highest order number and therefore prevails over the other policies.

 ### Built-in Labeling for the Office Apps
 Built-in labels (as opposed to labels provided by the soon-to-be-retired AIP client) require a subscription edition of Office apps.
 Standalone editions of Office aren't supported.
 See [here](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-aip?view=o365-worldwide#benefits-of-using-built-in-labeling-for-office-apps-vs-the-aip-add-in)